-6% basic rate on all taxable transactions.
+6% basic rate on all taxable transactions with the following exceptions: 4% on amusement machine receipts, 5.7% on the lease or license of commercial real property, and 6.95% on electricity.
 Food is exempt from sales tax.
 A discount of 2.5% of the first \$1,200 of taxes paid (\$30 max per report) is allowed to dealers, sellers, lessors, and remitters.
-Counties may impose a local sales surtax.
+Counties may impose a local sales surtax, subjective to only the first \$5,000 of the taxable sale.

 4% sales tax rate with a discount of 3% of the first \$3,000 and 0.5% of the amount over \$3,000 of total state and local sales and use taxes due.
 Counties may levy a special 1% sales tax.
 County school boards of education may levy a 1% sales tax.
 Counties and municipalities may levy an additional joint 1% sales tax.
 Certain counties may levy a special 1% sales for rapid transit contracts.
-The cap on total sales and use tax is 8%.
+Cities and/or municipalities may collect up to 1.5% in city sales tax.
+The cap on total sales and use tax is 9%.
 Grocery food is exempt from the state sales tax but is still subject to local sales taxes.